 If you want to make a blog post longer for SEO, there are useful ways to do that (we’ll discuss this later).

-Ultimately, the ideal word count for your article should depend on what the audience wants, what information you’re giving, and what type of content it is.
+Ultimately, the ideal blog post length for your article should depend on what the audience wants, what information you’re giving, and what type of content it is.

 There might be several reasons why you’re writing a blog post.
 Some blog posts might be educational guides while others might be for press releases.
 A few of them might also be for sharing on social media or purely for generating organic traffic.

 Some of these posts can be shorter while others need to be more than 2500 words to comprehensively cover everything.
-Confused how long should a blog post be depending on the content type?
-Here’s a table explaining the same:
+Confused about how long should a blog post be, depending on the content type?
+Here’s a table explaining the ideal blog post length for different purposes:

 Word count range | When to use | Suitable content format |